yugabyte/yugabyte-db/docs/content/preview/deploy/multi-dc/async-replication/async-transactional-failover.md

 type: docs
 ---

-Unplanned failover is the process of switching application traffic to the target (standby) universe in case the source (active) universe becomes unavailable.
-One of the common reasons for such a scenario is an outage of the source universe region.
+Unplanned failover is the process of switching application traffic to the Standby universe in case the Primary universe becomes unavailable.
+One of the common reasons for such a scenario is an outage of the Primary universe region.

 ## Performing failover